 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 1DX has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.

 So what conclusions can be drawn?
 Is the Canon 1D X better than the Canon 6D Mark II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D X:

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (14 vs 6.5 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been available for much longer (launched in October 2011).

 Arguments in favor of the Canon EOS 6D Mark II: